salesforce/lwc-rfcs/text/0000-wire-reform.md

 # How we teach this

 * For adapter consumers, nothing changes.
-* For adapter author, the wire protocol is now well defined and does not need registration, which means it is easier to reasoning about compared to the existing mechanism.
+* For adapter author, the wire protocol is now well defined and does not need registration, which means it is easier to reason about compared to the existing mechanism.
 * As for existing adapters based on `@lwc/wire-service`, they can remain the same until after they get refactored and simplified when possible.

 # Unresolved questions